AI Agents for Customer Support: Beyond the Chatbot

 A mid-sized e-commerce or wholesale operation, after deployment:

 - Customer emails at 22:40: "Order 4517 hasn't arrived."
-The agent checks the carrier API, sees a delay, replies with the new ETA and a discount code per policy — resolved in 40 seconds, logged.
+The agent checks the carrier API, sees a delay, replies with the new ETA and a discount code per policy, resolved in 40 seconds, logged.
+(Shared inbox triage is the layer underneath this, and getting the triage categories right is what decides whether it routes correctly.)

 - A return request arrives on WhatsApp.
 The agent verifies the purchase, confirms it's within the window, generates the label, and schedules the refund for approval in the morning queue.